 2. Daydreaming in Meetings

 Important work meetings can be so much harder for a person living with ADHD.
 While that person is physically or virtually in the meeting, their mind might be someplace else.
-Here are a few questions to ask yourself when it comes to work meetings and if you think ADHD might be affecting your career:
+Here are a few questions to ask yourself when it comes to working meetings and if you think ADHD might be affecting your career:

 Do you find yourself daydreaming or working on other tasks during important work meetings?

 Do you find yourself asking others for key details you missed after meetings or failing to come through on key action items discussed at meetings?

 If you answered “yes” to any of these questions, ADHD might be a factor.

 Putting things away does not rank on the top 10 list of things people with ADHD like to do.
 Some people with ADHD are extremely organized, but many are described as cluttered.

 Do you lose important documents or items like your phone or keys on a regular basis?
 Your employer, coworkers, or clients may perceive your disorganized world as a sign of being unreliable.
 If your home or office is in constant disarray, you might be suffering from ADHD.

 People with ADHD are usually outgoing, terrific public speakers and can be the life of the party.
 Adult hyperactivity can manifest as intruding into conversations, interrupting during conversations, or passive listening.